pymmcore-plus/pymmcore-plus/docs/guides/custom_engine.md

 ## The `MDAEngine` Protocol

-`pymmcore-plus` defines a protocol (a.k.a "interface" in the Java world) that all acquisition engines must implement.
+`pymmcore-plus` defines a protocol (a.k.a. "interface" in the Java world) that all acquisition engines must implement.
 Formal API docs for the protocol can be found [here][pymmcore_plus.mda.PMDAEngine], but let's discuss the three key methods here.